ansar-z-khan/ProcessingVision/README.md

 # ProcessingVision
 For basic computer vision using the Processing environment

-This code conducts blob detection a given color at init.
+This code conducts blob detection on a given color at init.
 Currently this app supports both PC and Android